 - Recognition at graduation

+All James Scholars must earn a certain number of points throughout their academic careers to maintain James Scholar status and receive recognition at graduation.
 At the end of each semester, your progress will be reviewed.
-All James Scholars must earn a certain number of points each semester throughout their academic careers to maintain James Scholar status and receive recognition at graduation.

-- Beginning of the Semester: Must log in to the James Scholar Database and submit your honors plan to earn points at the beginning of each semester (Monday, August 24–Friday, September 11, for fall 2020).
+- Beginning of the Semester: Must log in to the James Scholar Database and submit your honors plan to earn points at the beginning of each semester (Monday, January 17–Friday, February 4, for spring 2022).
 The honors points table outlines some options.
 You may choose to focus within a single category or select options throughout all categories.

-- End of the Semester: Must log in to the James Scholar Database and update your honors plan at the end of each semester with documentation of how you completed your stated honors plan (Monday, November 30–Friday, December 18, for fall 2020).
+- End of the Semester: Must log in to the James Scholar Database and update your honors plan at the end of each semester with documentation of how you completed your stated honors plan (Monday, April 25–Friday, May 13, for spring 2022).
 You must refer to the honors point table for specific instructions.

 - Maintain full-time (12 semester hours) enrollment at the University of Illinois each semester you are receiving early registration privileges.

 Failure to submit your James Scholar honors plan at the beginning or the end of the semester or failure to complete the requirements will result in removal from the program.

 An honors project is developed by a student with an instructor for any class during the term.
 An appropriate project should enhance the knowledge of the student in this particular subject.
 We encourage instructors and students to brainstorm ideas together, as we do not have any specific requirements for the type of project.
 Once an agreement on the requirements for the honors project has been reached, the student must submit the details to the FAA Office of Undergraduate Academic Affairs.
 Each student should submit an honors credit learning agreement (HCLA) before the third week of classes.
 If the student has completed the special work to the satisfaction of the instructor and has earned a B− or higher in the course, the instructor should submit an honors (H) grade during final grade submission at the end of the semester.